TabPFN Extensions for Interpretable Geotechnical Modelling: Classification Problem: Embedding-Based Similarity Analysis

 \subsection{Classification Results}

 TabPFN is applied as an in-context classifier: the 16 training samples are provided as context, and the model predicts the class probability for each test sample without any gradient-based fine-tuning or hyperparameter tuning.
 On this test split, all 16 test samples were correctly classified (accuracy = 1.00, ROC-AUC = 1.00).
-Rather than focusing on this accuracy result alone, the following analysis examines the model's predicted probability surface to assess the physical interpretability of the learned decision boundary.
+Rather than focusing on this accuracy result alone, the following analysis examines the model's predicted probability surface to compare the inferred boundary with the reference curves and to identify data-sparse regions.